RedisLabsModules/redisml/docs/commands.md

 ML.MATRIX.GET key
 ```
 #### Description
-This query returns the matrix's dimensions and entries.
+Returns the matrix's dimensions and entries.

 #### Return value:
 The first two elements in the array are the matrix's rows and columns, respectively, followed by the entries.